 However, in places where demand is especially high, discounts off asking prices are much lower - sometimes as low as 2%.

 This is the case for Edinburgh, Manchester, and Leicester for example, where homes are also expected to sell within closer two months of going on the market.

-If you need to sell your house in a shorter timeframe, please get in touch with us at Property Buyer and find out how we can help.
+If you need to sell your house in a shorter timeframe, please get in touch with us - we are property buyers ready to help.